ets-labs/python-dependency-injector/docs/providers/external_dependency.rst

 .. currentmodule:: dependency_injector.providers

-:py:class:`ExternalDependency` provider can be useful for development of self-sufficient libraries / modules / applications that has required external dependencies.
+:py:class:`ExternalDependency` provider can be useful for development of self-sufficient libraries / modules / applications that have required external dependencies.

 For example, you have created self-sufficient library / module / application,